hjtrhodes/baldbibleHR/README.md

 - Image Upload - Cloudinary Image upload and storage, images automatically display on the feed on upload
 - Comments - conditionally render on button click, can also be deleted if user matches comment UserId
 - Likes - User can like/unlike an image
+- Testing - Test database setup and connected, frontend and api tests in place

 #### My responsibilities:
 Project setup: